Islam in France: French Council of the Muslim Faith

 Though the French State is secular, in recent years the government has tried to organize a representation of French Muslims.
 In 2002, the then Interior Minister Nicolas Sarkozy initiated the creation of a "French Council of the Muslim Faith" (Conseil Français du Culte Musulman – CFCM), though wide criticism claimed this would only encourage communitarianism.
 Though the CFCM is informally recognized by the national government, it is a private nonprofit association with no special legal status.
-As of 2004, it is headed by the rector of the Paris Mosque, Dalil Boubakeur – who harshly criticized the controversial Union of Islamic Organizations of France (UOIF) for involving itself in political matters during the 2005 riots.
+As of 2004, it is headed by the rector of the Paris Mosque, Dalil Boubakeur – who harshly criticized the controversial Union of Islamic Organisations of France (UOIF) for involving itself in political matters during the 2005 riots.
 Sarkozy's views on laïcité have been widely criticized by left- and right-wing members of parliament; more specifically, he was accused, during the creation of the CFCM, of favoring the more extreme sectors of Muslim representation in the Council, in particular the UOIF.

 Second generation immigrants

 The first generation of Muslim immigrants, who are today mostly retired from the workforce, kept strong ties with their countries, where their families lived.
 In 1976, the government passed a law allowing families of these immigrants to settle in France.
-Thus, the wives, children, and other family members of these immigrants also came to France.
-Most immigrants, realizing that they couldn't or didn't want to return to their homeland, asked for French nationality before quietly retiring.
+Thus, the spouses, children, and other family members of these immigrants also came to France.
+Most immigrants, realizing that they could not or did not want to return to their homeland, asked for French nationality before quietly retiring.
 However, many live alone in housing projects, having now lost their ties with their families and friends back from their home countries.

 Olivier Roy indicates that for first-generation immigrants, the fact that they are Muslims is only one element among others.
 Their identification with their country of origin is much stronger: they see themselves first through their descent (Algerians, Moroccans, Tunisians, etc.).

-The false claim that a third of newborns in France have Muslim parents, is brought up in American immigration discourse.
+The false claim that a third of newborns in France have Muslim parents, is brought up in sensationalist American immigration discourse.